o-w-l-s-u-n/o-w-l-s-u-n/README.md

 Greetings,

 I am currently seeking new opportunities in frontend/fullstack web development, with a focus on building web applications utilizing React.
-In addition to my current skill set, I am expanding my knowledge by learning Golang and information security and blockchain development.
+In addition to my current skill set, I am expanding my knowledge by learning Golang, information security and blockchain development.

 I am in search of a high-quality, engaging role that will challenge me and facilitate the growth of my skills.
 If you are aware of any such opportunities or have any advice, I would appreciate your input.